kurty51114/Assignment1_2420/README.md

 > sudo pacman -S neovim
 > ```

 Neovim is a text editor that provides much greater functionality than simply using the terminal CLI.
-Not only will we be using Neovim to visualize/edit our cloud-init file, but it will be useful in many various different cases further along in our  and in professional settings.
+Not only will we be using Neovim to visualize/edit our cloud-init file, but it will be useful in many various different cases further along in our  and in professional settings[^11].

 With Neovim installed, we can now use it to edit our cloud-init file.